teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 **Takeaway**: Identical cloning is copyright infringement.

-The more interesting copyright cases below involve games that make at least a minimal effort to differentiate themselves from the originals.
+The more interesting copyright cases involve games that make at least a minimal effort to differentiate themselves from the originals.
+To explore these cases, you will need a bit of legalese.
+Remember that copyright protects creative expression, but not ideas.
+Lawyers call this the **idea/expression dichotomy.** The policy of free ideas is so powerful that if the idea and its expression are inseparable, then the expression must also remain free.
+This is the **merger rule**.
+Also, copyright does not protect cliches.
+This is the **scènes à faire** doctrine.

 <hr class="tall">